elemental/elemental-web/source/doc-dev/build.rst

-Elemental's build system relies on `CMake <http://www.cmake.org>`__ in order to manage a large number of configuration options in a platform-independent manner; it can be easily configured to build on Linux and Unix environments (including Darwin), and, at least in theory, various versions of Microsoft Windows.
-A relatively up-to-date C++11 compiler (e.g., gcc >= 4.7) is required in all cases.
+Elemental's build system relies on `CMake <http://www.cmake.org>`__ in order to manage a large number of configuration options in a platform-independent manner; it can be easily configured to build on Linux and Unix environments (including Darwin), as well as via Cygwin in a Windows environment (Visual Studio's is expected to begin supporting ``constexpr``, which is heavily used by Elemental, with the official VS 2015 release in July 2015).
+A relatively recent C++11 compiler (e.g., gcc >= 4.7) is required in all cases.

 Elemental's main external dependencies are